arlofonseca/fivem-parking/README.md

 #### `/v park`

-- Executing this command will park your vehicle securely, storing it in your vehicle garage.
+- Executing this command will safely park your vehicle, placing it in your vehicle garage and designating its status as 'parked'.

 #### `/v list`

-- Displays a menu that includes a comprehensive list of your owned vehicles, indicating whether they are parked or located in the vehicle impound.
-If you choose to retrieve a vehicle from this list, it will reappear at the location where you executed the `/v buy` command.
-However, it is important to note that this does not permit the removal of vehicles in the 'impound' state.
-Instead, it tells you to retrieve your vehicle from the vehicle impound location.
+- This interface presents a detailed view, featuring a list of your owned vehicles with information on their status, along with a map for monitoring and tracking vehicles.
+Selecting a vehicle from this list triggers its reappearance at the point where you initiated the `/v buy` command.
+It's essential to understand that this functionality does not authorize the removal of vehicles in the 'impound' state; rather, it prompts you to retrieve such vehicles from the static impound location.

 #### `/impound`

 - This command is limited to specific job roles, utilized for relocating vehicles to the vehicle impound and placing them in the 'impound' state.

+*By default, this command serves as the standard method for impounding vehicles.
+If you happen to be utilizing [ox_target](https://github.com/overextended/ox_target), an additional option is available, allowing you to impound vehicles using the target eye.*

 #### `/admincar`

 - A command restricted to a specific group, intended to save the current vehicle you are seated in to both the database and your personal vehicle garage.

 #### `/givevehicle [model] [targetId]`

 - Ace-restricted command specifically created to streamline the insertion of vehicles into the database and the vehicle garage of another player or players.